 No. The Mets streak lasted 50+ seasons and 8,019 regular-season games.
 The San Diego Padres, an N.L. team that begin play in 1969, didn’t notch their first no-hitter until 2021 — with that streak going 52+ seasons and 8,205 regular -season games.
 But neither of those streaks top the Philadelphia Phillies’ drought.

 Though not from the franchise’s inception, the Phillies were void of a no-hitter for 58 years, 1 month, 18 days between 1906 and 1964.
 The 8,945-game-long streak began on May 3, 1906, one game after Phillies’ southpaw Johnny Lush threw a 6-0 no-hitter against the Brooklyn Superbas.
 It ended on June 21, 1964, when Jim Bunning threw a 6-0 perfect game against the Mets during a Father’s Day doubleheader at Shea.

 OK, so why did I launch a Web site devoted to this?

 Yeah … right

 I understand the skepticism, but hear me out.
 I am a lifelong Mets fan, but my football team is the Tampa Bay Buccaneers.
 On Dec.
 5, 2007, I launched the now defunct PointOfNoReturns.com, a site dedicated to the Bucs’ equally dubious streak of never returning a kickoff for a touchdown.
-Eleven days later, Michael Spurlock returned a kickoff for a touchdown, ending 31¾ years of futility.
+Eleven days after launch — 11 days! — Michael Spurlock returned a kickoff for a touchdown, ending 31¾ years of futility.
 Coincidence?
 Who knows, but I thought a Mets no-hitters site was worth a try.

-So are the Mets really cursed?
+So were the Mets really cursed?
 How did that happen?

 Hey, back up a few sections there.
 Did you say that Dock Ellis pitched a no-hitter while tripping on acid?